Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 -

-Create an IBM Support ticket for Key Protect to request access to the HPCS to Key Protect migration tooling.
+Create an IBM Support ticket for Key Protect to request access to the HPCS to Key Protect migration tools.

 -